 The gates of hell shall not silence this confession of faith; the chains of death shall not bind it.
 Its words are the words of life.
 As they lift up to heaven those who profess them, so they send down to hell those who contradict them.

 The Keys of the Kingdom of Heaven

 Blessed Peter is therefore told: To you I will give the keys of the kingdom of heaven.
 Whatever you bind on earth is also bound in heaven.
 Whatever you lose on earth shall be loosed also in heaven.

 The authority vested in this power passed also to the other apostles, and the institution established by this decree has been continued in all the leaders of the Church.
 But it is not without good reason that what is bestowed on all is entrusted to one.
 For Peter received it separately in trust because he is the prototype set before all the rulers of the Church.

-This excerpt from a sermon by Pope St. Leo the Great (Sermo 4 de natali ipsius, 2-3: PL 54, 149-151) is used in the Roman Office of Readings for the Feast of the Chair of Peter on February 22.
+This is an excerpt from a sermon by Pope St. Leo the Great (Sermo 4 de natali ipsius, 2-3: PL 54, 149-151) on the chair or teaching authority of St. Peter.
+It appears in Roman Office of Readings for the Feast of the Chair of Peter on February 22.
 This liturgical celebration of Peter’s special authority over the universal Church is symbolized by keys and the chair of the teacher.
 Pope Leo’s sermon dates from the middle of the fifth century.